BAS is an organisation specialising in benefit and low income issues.

 Who we are:

-Our workers have encyclopaedic knowledge of the welfare system and can apply it promptly and efficiently for the benefit of our clients.
+Our workers have a wide amount of knowledge of the welfare system and can apply this promptly and efficiently for the benefit of our clients.

 Who we help: